-NOTE 1: If the N3GPP TAI (see clause 5.3.2.3) is forbidden in a PLMN, non-3GPP Access is forbidden altogether in this PLMN.
+NOTE 1: If a TAI (see clause 5.3.2.3) is configured in a N3IWF, TNGF, TWIF or W-AGF and this TAI is forbidden, access via that N3IWF, TNGF, TWIF or W-AGF is forbidden.
+If a single TAI is configured in all N3IWF, TNGF, TWIF and W-AGF, and if this TAI is forbidden in a PLMN, non-3GPP Access is forbidden altogether in this PLMN.